Nikzero6/WeboCode-Nikzero/README.md

 #### Testimonials section
 - Used bootstrap carousel with buttons and indicators for making slide show of testimonials.
-- Used the code from my Previous project [Tindog]{} for saving time.
+- Used the code from my Previous project [Tindog](https://github.com/Nikzero6/TinDog-Start-master) for saving time.
 - Added extra background and box shadow to my Previous code.

 #### Newsletter section